jdvquach/tic-tac-toe/README.md

 # Tic Tac Toe

 This is a Tic Tac Toe game for two players.
+The objective of the game is to get three matching 'Xs' or 'Os' vertically, horizontally or diagonally.

 ## Screenshot: